asterixds/SemanticSegmentation/README.md

 In the process, we lose some resolution because the activations were downscaled and therefore to add back some resolution by adding activations from the previous layer called as skip connections.

 #### Training and optimisation
-The network was trained on a g3x2XLarge AWS instance using the following hyper parameters:
+The network was trained on a g3x2XLarge AWS instance on the [Kitti Road data set](http://www.cvlibs.net/datasets/kitti/eval_road.php) using the following hyper parameters:
 'lr':              0.0001,
 'keep_prob':       0.25,
 'epochs':          25,